rohdebe1/ava-formake/readme.md

 This repository contains the public parts of the Avalon toolkit.
 Building it with <code>make all</code> will create a number of artifacts for the running platform.

-A number of files contain definitions that may be specific for the respective platform:
+The file <code>mekafile.defs</code> contains definitions that may be specific for the respective platform:

-## <code>makefile.defs</code>
+## Pointers to JAR archives to be used on the classpath

 | Variable | Description |
 | -------- | ------- |